Second Harvest Food Bank of Greater New Orleans and Acadiana

 - Collaborate with the Community Relations Manager, Grants Team, and Volunteer Services on corporate and foundation giving and sponsorships.
 Solicit sponsorships for fundraising events.

 - Strong orientation towards an analytical and data/goal-driven major gifts program.
-Work closely with the Director of Development and Donor Services Supervisor to implement the portfolio management system, measurement, and reporting metrics/progress in Raiser’s Edge.
+Work closely with the Director of Development and Donor Services Supervisor on implementing the portfolio management system, measurement, and reporting of metrics/progress in Raiser’s Edge.
 Report monthly on activity and results compared to goals and objectives.
 Consistently maintain up-to-date data, notes, and actions in Raiser’s Edge.

 - Cooperate with the President and CEO and Chief Philanthropy Officer on board giving, with a focus on 100% board participation.
 Develop incentive programs to motivate growth.